hyperjumptech/favicon-fetcher/README.md

 const options = {
   strategies: [EStrategies.duckduckgo, EStrategies.default], // use the DuckDuckGo API and default method
-  output: 'url', // can be 'url' or 'buffer'
+  output: 'url' // can be 'url' or 'buffer'
 }

 const result2 = await getFavicon('https://www.google.com', options) // use some strategies